-4 An Empirical Illustration
+5 An Empirical Illustration

-4.1 Transaction Patterns
+5.1 Transaction Patterns

-Our theoretical investigation points to the difficulties of decentralized trade under fixed prices.
+Our theoretical investigation points to the difficulties of decentralized trade under fixed prices and to differences when compared with flexible prices.
 The model applies in particular to time exchange markets.
 These are the purest real-world examples of exchange economies we can think of.
 Concretely, these are marketplaces for service exchange, which facilitate decentral trade through a platform-specific currency that is related to time.
 Often, but not always, all prices are fixed and equal, e.g. any hour of service yields one hour on the time account for the supplier and costs one hour for the consumer.
-Such markets have existed at least since the nineteenth century (see e.g. Warren, 1852), but it was much more recently that many such markets have been created all around the world.20
+Such markets have existed at least since the nineteenth century (see e.g. Warren, 1852), but it was much more recently that many such markets have been created all around the world.